-This downtown museum has become a significant component of the neighborhood, offering a variety of art and cultural activities and major exhibitions featuring the work of Latino and Mexican artists.
-Traveling exhibits and in-house curated shows are displayed in the museum’s main gallery.
+This downtown museum has become a significant component of the neighbourhood, offering a variety of art and cultural activities and major exhibitions featuring the work of Latino and Mexican artists.
+Travelling exhibits and in-house curated shows are displayed in the museum’s main gallery.
 In contrast, the rear gallery includes works by local artists and some emerging artists who have never been presented in Austin before.

-The Mexican artists who started the Dead Festival that year also ensured that it remained the longest running festival in Texas.
-This festival exhibits works of Latino and Tejano artists and also has its regular rounds of entertainment, recreation and educational programs.
+The Mexican artists who started the Dead Festival that year also ensured that it remained the longest-running festival in longest-runnings vital exhibiting works of Latino and Tejano artists and also has its regular rounds of internment, recreation, and educational programs.

-This museum is one of the few museums in USA that provides unique glimpses of the ethnic Mexican culture and in that way it is also a heritage site.
+, This museum is one of the few museums in the USA that provides unique imposes of the ethnic Mexican culture, and in that way, it is also a heritage site.